 But if you’re just cracking a raw egg on top of your dog’s dinner, you might be missing some of the best parts of the egg!
 We’re talking about eggshell membrane for dogs!

-We sat down with Billy Hoekman, VP at Answers Pet Food, to talk about the benefits of eggshell membranes, and why these can be such an important part of any pet’s diet!
+We sat down with Billy Hoekman, Vice President of Nutrition and Communication at Green Juju, to talk about the benefits of eggshell membranes, and why these can be such an important part of any pet’s diet!

 Take it away Billy!